Western Washington University: Rankings

-In the 2025 U.S. News Best Colleges rankings, Western is ranked 18th in Regional Universities West and 9th of the region's public schools.
-After the Bothell and Tacoma campuses of the University of Washington, Western is ranked third among this category's universities in the Pacific Northwest.
-The university is also ranked 13th in the region's Best Colleges for Veterans.
-Washington Monthly ranked Western number 52 nationally in their 2024 college guide.
+In the 2026 Best Colleges ranking by U.S. News, Western ranked 23rd in Regional Universities West, down from 18th in 2025, placing it 13th among the region's public schools, also down from 9th the previous year.
+After the Bothell and Tacoma campuses of the University of Washington, Western is third in the Pacific Northwest among the category's public schools.
+It also ranked 16 in "Best Colleges for Veterans".
+Washington Monthly ranked Western number 65 nationally in their 2025 college guide.

-In 2024, the Peace Corps ranked Western the top all-time producer of Peace Corps volunteers among medium colleges and universities.
+In 2024, the Peace Corps ranked Western the top all-time producer of Peace Corps volunteers among medium-sized colleges and universities.
 Western is also a Fulbright Program Top Producing Institution, and is ranked third among master's universities for the number of research doctorate recipients among its baccalaureate graduates.

 Western was ranked 155th among 328 participating institutions in the Sierra Club's 2021 Cool Schools ranking of sustainable colleges and universities.
 Additionally, from 2020 through 2022, the university was recognized by the Great Colleges to Work For program, published by ModernThink and The Chronicle of Higher Education.
-Western remains a member of the FirstGen Forward Network.